CyberSource/cybersource-sdk-java/README.txt

    to the server.
 If you do not have your key yet, refer to the CyberSource Developer's Guide for the procedure to create one.

-2. Download the SimpleOrderAPI package into a directory of your choice.
+2. Download the sdk-java-master.zip package into a directory of your choice.

-3. Go to the SimpleOrderAPI directory.
+3. Extract and Go to the sdk-java-master directory.

 4. Edit cybs.properties and make the following changes: